Serving Faithfully Despite Hardship, 1-13

 2:22 But keep away from youthful passions, and pursue righteousness, faithfulness, love, and peace, in company with others who call on the Lord from a pure heart.

-Flee the evil desires of youth – in context, this is not about curbing sexual desire, but about bringing impatience, anger, and argumentativeness, under control.
+Keep away from youthful passions – ‘keep a strong curb … on your youthful cravings’ (Weymouth).
+In context, this may not be about curbing sexual desire, but about bringing impatience, anger, and argumentativeness, under control.

 ‘The flee…pursue formula gives the teaching an urgent tone.
 Timothy’s faith and ministry depend on godliness, and the evil desires of youth pose a serious threat.
 In this context, Paul probably thinks first of the characteristics of youth that open one up to false teaching and prevent effective ministry, everything from impatience with old ways of thinking to love of debate and the tendency to seek human approval.
 But the flight from this danger cannot be accomplished simply by denial and prohibition.
 Genuine Christianity is a positive pursuit.
 A comparison with the similar instructions in 1 Tim 6:11 shows that the balanced Christian life is again in view: visible “uprightness” (niv righteousness), a genuine relationship with God (faith) and a resultant life of service to others (love).’
 (IVP NT Commentary)